brianwatroba/chatformer/README.md

-# Chat Invaders
+# Chatformer
-#### Chat-based space invaders game for Twitch streamers to play with their communities
+#### Chat-based jumper platform game for Twitch streamers to play with their chat

 ### How to run locally:
 1. Clone project